postmanlabs/labs-docs/v6/postman/collection_runs/working_with_data_files.md

 ### Working with the sample files

 Here, we have a simple collection with a single POST request.
-If you open up this request, you'll see two variables used in the request, `path` (in the URL) & `value` (in the request body).
+If you open up this request, you'll see two variables used in the request, `path` (in the URL) & `value` in the request body.

 Use these variables in the same way as environment variables.
 We'll supply the value to these variables using the JSON and CSV files.